henokhm/udacity-cloud-devops-capstone-project/README.md

 TODO: Other important points to include in README:

 - Jenkins plugins and summary of build stages
+  We need to add AWS and DockerHub user credentials to allow Jenkins server to perform container building and deployment.
+The AWS credential needs permission to create clusters on AWS Elastic Kubernetes Service.
   Jenknins server AWS t2.micro EC2 instance.
   Here are the Jenkins plugins I installed and used for this project:
   **Blue Ocean:** for cleaner Jenkins user experience **Pipeline: AWS Steps:** to enable Jenkins pipeline steps to interact with the AWS API

+  **tidy** Ubuntu package used for linting HTML **docker** Ubuntu package used for building container

 - Zero downtime rolling updates
 - NodeJS app used https://github.com/heroku/node-js-getting-started